 WhenWed Apr 19th 2023, 8:00 am to Wed Apr 19th 2023, 1:00 pm

-Join us as we continue the conversation with our spring speakers Dr. Karen Schultz and Dr. Stephanie Nixon at the Humanity in Healthcare In-person workshop.
 Given the success of the Fall in-person workshop, we're inviting you to gather with us, celebrate successes, and have meaningful conversations to recharge, reflect, and come together.
+Join us as we continue the conversation with our spring speakers Dr. Karen Schultz and Dr. Stephanie Nixon, and welcome Dr. Cherie Jones to the workshop:

 This program is a beacon for interdisciplinary conversation about the Humanity in Healthcare.
 Speakers and panelists are from across the health professions, patient representatives, and advocates.
 The program is a chance to connect and recharge by looking at what unifies us all: the experience, joys, and agonies of providing and experiencing healthcare.